stemangiola/bioc_2020_tidytranscriptomics/README.md

 Dr. Maria Doyle (Maria.Doyle@petermac.org) and Dr. Stefano Mangiola (mangiola.s@wehi.edu.au)

+**This material was created for a Bioc2020 conference workshop but it can also be used for self-learning.**

 ## Workshop Description

 This workshop will present how to perform analysis of RNA sequencing data following the tidy data paradigm.
 The tidy data paradigm provides a standard way to organise data values within a dataset, where each variable is a column, each observation is a row, and data is manipulated using an easy-to-understand vocabulary.
 Most importantly, the data structure remains consistent across manipulation and analysis functions.